 Growing Bleeding Heart From Seed

 Seeds can be harvested in the fall and sown immediately.
-Sow either in clean containers filled with fresh soil or in the garden.
+Sow either in clean containers of bleeding hearts filled with fresh soil or in the garden.
 Plant each Bleeding Heart seed half an inch deep.
 Keep the soil moist until the first frost.

 Always sow seeds into clean containers or trays filled with fresh compost.
 Dirty containers or old soil can contain pests or diseases, these can cause your plants to fail before they have even germinated.